KeeevinW/Student-Management-Website/README.md

 ### Running the Project

-To run Spring Boot, navigate the directory to this project, e.g.
+To run this project, navigate to the project directory:
 ```sh
 cd Student-Management-Website/
 ```
-and type
+Run the Spring Boot application:
 ```sh
 mvn spring-boot:run
 ```
 in the terminal to run the Spring Boot application.
-You should see an ASCII Art of "Spring"  and "BUILD SUCCESS" in green after typing "^C" to terminate this process.
+You should see an ASCII Art of "Spring".
+Press `^C` to terminate the process.